Bald Eagle Facts

 Even though they have the word “bald” in their name, bald eagles actually aren’t bald at all!
 The name actually comes from an old word that means “white headed”, which they do have.

-Bald eagles are known for their white heads and tails and then mainly brown bodies.
+Bald eagles are known for their white heads and tails, and mainly brown bodies.

 Female bald eagles are much larger than male bald eagles, but they both have hooked beaks and extremely sharp claws, which are called talons.